 - perceptions of the study of Classical literature at Rome by outsiders;

 - the reception of Lucretius's poem, De Rerum Natura, and Martial's Epigrammata;

 - Pomponio's attempts to revive ancient concepts of historiography, chronology and his group's knowledge of material remains.

-Helen is more than happy to supervise graduate students working on areas related to the reception of Classical Antiquity, especially in the Renaissance.
+Helen is more than happy to supervise graduate students working on the reception of the ancient world.